convenient/hyper-dimensional-mazes/README.md

 | 3D | :white_check_mark: |:white_check_mark:  |
 | ND | :x: |:white_check_mark:  |

-All mazes render with a text CLI output, highlighting the start node, the end node, and the path required to navigate between them.
+All mazes render with a text CLI output highlighting the start node, the end node, and the path required to navigate between them.

 2D and 3D mazes can have their graphs rendered using OpenGl.
 3D mazes render like a stacked 2D maze, however it's difficult to see the solution happening "inside" the maze so only the 3D solution is included in this document.

-I briefly tried to build a renderer for a 4 dimensional maze, however what I saw didn't make much sense.
-I suspect this is expected unless you slip LSD in your tea.
+There was a brief attempt to render a 4 dimensional maze by cycling through slices of it in 3 dimensions, however what appeared onscreen didn't make much sense.
+This is expected unless you slip LSD in your tea.

 # Algorithm Implementations